federicohaag/LinkedInScraping/README.md

 You can customize the configurations easily re-running `configurator.py`.

-You can also customize the code in many ways.
+You can also customize the code in many ways:

-The easy one is changing the order how the data is inserted in the excel file, or renaming the excel file headers.
+*The easy one is changing the order how the data is inserted in the excel file, or renaming the excel file headers.

-The harder one is to do scraping of additional data: have a look at the Acknowledgments down here or feel free to reach me out to propose new code.
+*The harder one is to do scraping of additional data: have a look at the Acknowledgments down here or feel free to reach me out to propose new code.

 ## Authors